-Top surgery for transgender women might be done as a step in the process of treating distress due to a difference between experienced or expressed gender and sex assigned at birth (gender dysphoria).
-The procedure can help transgender women transition physically to their self-affirmed gender.
+Top surgery for transgender women and nonbinary people might be done as a step in the process of treating discomfort when gender identity differs from sex assigned at birth (gender dysphoria/incongruence).
+The procedure can help transgender women and nonbinary people transition physically to their self-affirmed gender.

 Why it's done

-While many transgender women use estrogen to stimulate breast growth, they might not feel that their resulting breast size is adequate.
-Some continue to wear external prostheses or padded bras.
+While many transgender women and nonbinary people use hormone therapy to stimulate breast growth, they might not feel that their resulting breast size is adequate.
+Some wear artificial breasts or padded bras.
 Others choose to have surgery to change the appearance of their chest.
-Transgender people relate to their bodies differently and need to make individual choices that best suit their needs.
+Transgender and nonbinary people relate to their bodies differently and need to make individual decisions.

 - Breast pain

-- Asymmetry of the breasts or breast creases
+- Imbalance of the breasts or breast creases

 - Implant displacement, leak or infection

 Correcting these complications might require more surgery.
 Within 10 years of surgery, you might also need implant replacement.